model-driven-devops/mdd/exercises/data-validation.md

 ```

 We can address this is a couple of ways:
-1) If we wanted to allow `8.8.8.8` to be used accross the organization, we could add it to the enumeration in `schemas/local/dns.schema.yml`.
+1) If we wanted to allow `8.8.8.8` to be used across the organization, we could add it to the enumeration in `schemas/local/dns.schema.yml`.
 2) we could define different schemas for different regions
 (e.g. `mdd-data/org/region1/validate-dns.yml` and `mdd-data/org/region2/validate-dns.yml`) that specify different
 schemas to use to validate data for the devices in each of those regions.